sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 Try it out: change the question to `"what's the street address for the Anyco insurance company?"` and see what you get.

+You can also natural-language methods such as Question in JSON, or in Sensible Instruct, Sensible's visual authoring tool.
+For more information about Sensible Instruct, see [Get started with AI-powered extractions](doc:getting-started-ai).

-Natural-language methods, such as our Question method or GPT-3 powered Summarizer method, can make mistakes or return varying answers.
-So, let's look next at layout-based methods, for when you want to be absolutely sure that you always get the same answer.
+Natural-language methods, such as Sensible's Question method or GPT-3 powered Table method, can handle many scenarios, but run up against limitations with highly complex document formatting, or layouts.
+In such cases, combine natural-language methods with layout-based methods in the same document extraction configuration.

+Let's look next at layout-based methods.

 How it works: Label method
 ----